All Episodes

 Yes, I like that.

-And uh, you know, I'm sure they can't take the chance that uh these democratic candidates will go back on their word, but uh Rush, which one of those candidates wouldn't have a problem doing that?
+And, you know, I'm sure they can't take the chance that these Democratic candidates will go back on their word.

-I mean, that w what is Hillary calling?
+I mean, what does Hillary Clinton do?

-Well, you're basically calling you're basically calling them whores.
+You're basically calling them whores.

-Well, what is it?
+Well, what is Clinton?

 I know what you're saying.

-You're saying that every one of these candidates, people like that change their minds.
+You're saying that every one of these candidates, people like that, change their minds.

 That's right.